kubernetes/community/wg-iot-edge/README.md

 * Evaluate and possibly extend k8s federation and network infrastructure to better suite IoT/Edge use cases over bandwidth constrained and unreliable WAN interconnects.
 * Evaluate and possibly improve connectivity and data ingestion options to better support various field protocols.
 * Evaluate and extend existing CLI tools to manage k8s clusters running in remote edge locations.

+It is an open and active working group, and we always welcome new additions!

 <!-- END CUSTOM CONTENT -->